-Why analyzing data is important
+Why analyzing UX research data matters

 Conducting UX research without a clear plan for what to do with the findings is a common trap.
 The real goal isn't just to gather data.
 It's to sort through it, analyze it, and generate insights that can meaningfully inform product decisions.